Expeditionary Cruise of Banda Group of Inslands 7 Day Program

 Cycling is fun here, you can do a half day cycling and/or trekking (there are some waterfalls, small but interesting).
 This island also offers nutmeg plantation with smoke houses and other historical buildings including a fort (Hollandia).

 -Head back to Naira, going around the Gunung Api (volcano) and snorkel at Lava Flow.

--Get to Naira island, check in to rooms.
+-Get to Naira island, check back in to rooms at the classic Maulana.